Exercise Specification

 Property Type Required Description

-task object Yes A task specification defining what the student must calculate
+task object Conditional A task specification defining what the student must calculate.
+Required unless criteria is provided

 unit object No Unit specification for the expected answer